Lailymau/RTOS-Firmware/README.md

 ## 🚀 Usage

 Once flashed, the RTOS tasks will run according to the schedule.
 The current tasks include:
-- FlashGreenLedTask: Task to control the green LED.
-- FlashRedLedTask: Task to control the red LED.
-- New tasks can be added or modified in the Tasks.c file.
+- ADC Task: Reading voltage values from the ADC input.
+- OLED Task: Displaying measurement results on the OLED screen.
+- UART Task: Managing communication and user input through the UART interface.
+- Button Task: Monitoring the status of a physical button for specific functions.

 ## 📂 Folder Structure
     ├── Core